 The Divorce Rate of Police Officers

-Another often-cited reason people believe divorce is higher among law enforcement professionals is that the shift work and odd hours cause problems at home.
-When mom or dad isn't home at night to help with chores and children or spouses aren't around to spend quality time with, it can cause strains in relationships and, as conventional wisdom has it, lead to divorce.
+Another oft-cited reason people believe divorce is higher among law enforcement professionals is that the shift work and odd hours can cause problems at home.
+It can strain relationships when mom or dad isn't there at night to help with chores and the children, or when spouses aren't around to share quality time.
+Conventional wisdom says that strain can lead to divorce.

 Divorce Rates Across Occupations

 Good News for Law Enforcement

 People considering a career in law enforcement have a lot of things to think about and consider, but an elevated divorce rate doesn't have to be one of them.
 In fact, a law enforcement career may even lead to greater success both at work and at home.